About pUrNamA

 In 2022, I began studying emotional regulation and relational dynamics with The Embodied Awakening Academy.
 I participated in their Fundamentals of Tantra weekend and later assisted as both a musician and facilitator in their weekend immersions, as well as their weeklong Living Tantra Retreat, from 2022 until 2023.

 That same year, I began assisting in medicine ceremonies.
-Later, I met and travelled with Mocha Noke Kuin, spiritual leader of the Noke Kuin, and received many transmissions of Amazonian tribal music and traditions.
+I met and travelled with Mocha Noke Kuin, spiritual leader of the Noke Kuin, and received many transmissions of Amazonian tribal music and traditions.

 Since 2023, I have been teaching Yoga Philosophy and Mantras at the 200HR Yoga Teacher Training of Bhakti Yoga Summer.